Watermelon Lemonade Pitcher — For a Crowd

 You might also like

-watermelon lemonade pitcher with lemon and watermelon slices
+Large watermelon lemonade pitcher showing vivid pink-red still drink with lemon slices and thin watermelon slices visible on marble surface

 Watermelon Lemonade Pitcher for a Crowd